ceejbot/monitoring-budget/slides.md

 # [fit] Q: Why not send metrics over UDP?
 ## [fit] A: You care about receiving them.

 ^ How about when your system is stressed?
+I'd tell you a udp joke, but I'm not sure you'd get it.

 ---